Note

 Don't explicitly set the

-in the specific application setting definition in your template.
+"slotSetting":truein the specific application setting definition in your template.
 For more information, see Manage settings.

 Note

-When these settings aren't part of a deployment that uses a secured storage account, you see this error during deployment validation: Could not access storage account using provided connection string
+When these settings aren't part of a deployment that uses a secured storage account, you see this error during deployment validation: Could not access storage account using provided connection string.

 These projects provide both Bicep and ARM template examples of how to deploy your function apps in a virtual network, including with network access restrictions:

-Restricted scenario | Description |
+| Restricted scenario | Description |

-Create a function app with virtual network integration | Your function app is created in a virtual network with full access to resources in that network.
+| Create a function app with virtual network integration | You create your function app in a virtual network with full access to resources in that network.
 Inbound and outbound access to your function app isn't restricted.
 For more information, see Virtual network integration. |

-Create a function app that accesses a secured storage account | Your created function app uses a secured storage account, which Functions accesses by using private endpoints.
+| Create a function app that accesses a secured storage account | Your created function app uses a secured storage account, which Functions accesses by using private endpoints.
 For more information, see Restrict your storage account to a virtual network. |

-Create a function app and storage account that both use private endpoints | Your created function app can only be accessed by using private endpoints, and it uses private endpoints to access storage resources.
+| Create a function app and storage account that both use private endpoints | Your created function app can only be accessed by using private endpoints, and it uses private endpoints to access storage resources.
 For more information, see Private endpoints. |

 Restricted network settings